manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 The method presupposes that the wallet has a concept of a single "active chain".
 The active chain is defined as the chain that the wallet is forwarding RPC requests to.

-Wallets **MUST** switch to the requested RPC URL if the existing ChainID is known to the wallet.
+1. Wallets **MUST** switch to the requested RPC URL if the existing ChainID is known to the wallet.
-  - A dialog box requesting a user to add this to their 'address book'/etc is recommended to be shown
+  - A dialog box requesting a user to add this to their 'address book'/etc is *recommended* to be shown.

-Wallets **MUST NOT** reject the switch to the new RPC Provider URL if the ChainID is known to the wallet,
+2. Wallets **MUST NOT** reject the switch to the new RPC Provider URL if the ChainID is known to the wallet.

-If a field does not meet the requirements of this specification, the wallet **MUST** reject the request.
+3. If a field does not meet the requirements of this specification, the wallet **MUST** reject the request.

-The wallet application **MUST NOT** arbitrarily refuse or accept the request.
+4. The wallet application **MUST NOT** arbitrarily refuse or accept the request.

+#### Parameters

 - `chainId`
     * REQUIRED